kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 You are now looking at a lot of information related to the PRSVgp1 gene in the Papaya ringspot virus.
 Much of this information requires a deeper look at the genetics of viruses (a quick overview is [here](http://www.course-notes.org/Biology/Outlines/Chapter_18_The_Genetics_of_Viruses_and_Bacteria)), but what we need is found beneath the subsection *NCBI Reference Sequences*.
-Here, you'll see the reference assembly *NC_001795.1*.
-Click on the link marked FASTA.
-(Note - FASTA is a data type that you may want to become familiar with.
-More information is available [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)).
+In this subsection, you'll see an area titled **mRNA and Protein(s)**.
+In the list of proteins, you'll see *NP_73424.1 coat protein*, the potyvirus coat protein.
+Click it.

 <p align="center">
 <kbd>g